-Our degree courses include the LLB and a variety of BA degrees which offer you the opportunity to combine core legal subjects with some modules in non-law areas.
+Our undergraduate law degree courses include the LLB and a variety of BA degrees which offer you the opportunity to combine core legal subjects with some modules in non-law areas.

 Teaching is primarily by lecture and tutorial class, but some modules are taught by discussion groups and seminars.
 Students can also take part in our Skillegal Programme, which is a series of workshops on skills such as presentation, communication and negotiation.